Ixcatl/fables_novasophonia/docs/core/items.rst

 Metals
 ----------
-For the sake of not overcomplicating one's inventory, all metals are measured in *bits*, which may stack up to 20 as one Light item.
-They cannot mix; instead, glimmer can be made at a 1:1 bit ratio.
+For the sake of not overcomplicating one's inventory, all metals are measured in *bits*, which may mix and stack up to 20 as one Light item.
+At a baseline, they do not have any mechanical differences, but higher value metals are easier to carry for trade and crafting.

 .. list-table::
     :widths: 12 5 50 12